About ARI

 Training at ARI

-Students participate in ARI’s program, gaining new knowledge, values, and skills.
+Students attend ARI’s program, gaining new knowledge, values, and skills.
 After nine months, they return home with long-term goals for their communities.

 Contribution Back Home